-In June 2009 [8], JPL used foregoing computations and logic to filter the current SBDB for viable destinations.
-The three dozen NEOs identified by this process have come to be known as the Accessible 36 and are summarized by Table 2 in order of decreasing diameter\$.
+In June 2009, JPL used foregoing computations and logic to filter the current SBDB for viable destinations.
+Table 2 summarizes the three-dozen NEOs identified by this process in order of decreasing diameter.
+Estimated NEO diameters appearing in Table 2 and throughout this paper